WVUHPC/Modern-Fortran/_episodes/31-CUDA-Fortran.md

 The CUDA programming model is a heterogeneous model in which both the CPU and GPU are used.
 In CUDA, the host refers to the CPU and its memory, while the device refers to the GPU and its memory.
-Code running on the host manages the memory on both the host and device, and also launches kernels which are subroutines executed on the device.
+Code running on the host manages the memory on both the host and device and also launches kernels which are subroutines executed on the device.
 These kernels are executed by many GPU threads in parallel.

 Given the heterogeneous nature of the CUDA programming model, a typical sequence of operations for a CUDA Fortran code is:

- * Declare and allocate host and device memory.
+ * Declare and allocate a host and device memory.
  * Initialize host data.
  * Transfer data from the host to the device.
  * Execute one or more kernels.